Recognition of number sets

 Translated with google translator.

-Something similar happens with the texts, a dictionary is built with all the words of all the example texts, words that do not contribute much to the semantics of the sentence are eliminated from that dictionary (stopwords) and the presence or absence of the Dictionary terms in each text to encode it.
+A dictionary is built with all the words of all the example texts, words that do not contribute much to the semantics of the sentence (stopwords) are eliminated from that dictionary and the presence or absence of the dictionary terms in each text is used to code it.

 We reproduce here 6 of the 150 copies of the set: